IBM/dp-file-uploader/README.md

 ## Troubleshooting

-You can enable verbose output via the `-v, --verbose` command line argument to get a little more detail from the script as it runs.
+You can enable verbose output via the `-V, --verbose` command line argument to get a little more detail from the script as it runs.
 If this does not help to solve your problem, please feel free to [open an issue](https://github.com/IBM/dp-file-uploader/issues/new).